wp-plugins/juicedmetrics/readme.txt

 == Changelog ==

-= 2.1.0 =
+= 2.1 =
-* Fixed page views and time on page for the reporting data tables.
+* Fixed page views and time on page for the reporting data tables
+* Added save javascript

 = 2.0 =
 * Fixed error in the mapping of pages in sales funnel
+* Fix update issues

 = 1.5 =
 * Changes to javascript files to make them use internal WP files
 * Added new icons and retina banner cover to support version 4.0

 = 1.0 =
-* A change since the previous version.
+* A change since the previous version
-* Another change.
+* Another change

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.1 =
 * Fixed page views and time on page for the reporting data tables.

 = 2.0 =